College of Arts - Arts Advice Centre

 - Recommending graduation approvals to the University College Board

-- Providing resources and information for all Arts students
+- Providing resources and information for all Bachelor of Arts, Associate of Arts, and Liberal Arts students

 When do I see an Arts Advisor in the Arts Advice Centre and when do I see an advisor in Student Services?

-If you are currently in, or want to be admitted to, one of the following programs you will want to see an advisor in the Arts Advice Centre:
+If you are currently in, one of the following programs you will want to see an advisor in the Arts Advice Centre:

 - Associate of Arts Degree(s)